gwonhong/pyenv-local-venv/README.md

 # pyenv-local-venv

-`pyenv-local-venv` is a `pyenv` plugin that allows you to create and manage isolated Python environments for your projects.
-It extends the capabilities of `pyenv` by providing a simpler interface for managing local virtual environments.
+`pyenv-local-venv` is a [pyenv](https://github.com/pyenv/pyenv) plugin that simply creates Python venv to a current(or specific) directory.
+So you must install `pyenv` in advance to use this plugin.

+If you need to manage your virtual environments more systematically, checkout [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv).
+I created this plugin because I needed a simpler solution for my use case after trying that plugin.

 ## Features